The German Program

 settings, with emphasis on reading, writing, translating and fundamental

-permission of instructor.
+or permission of instructor.
 Required in International Business major

 German Table (1) offers the opportunity to practice conversational German